OpenSwitchNOS/openswitch-governance/doc/source/governance/election-process.rst

 described below.

-To be eligible to vote in the election, you must have a patch which has merged into an official OpenHalon gerrit repository during the prior release period.
+To be eligible to vote in the election, you must have a patch which has merged into an official OpenSwitch gerrit repository during the prior release period.
 Email ballots will be sent out to those who fulfill this requirement.

 Election Tie Breaking